|

 A native of California, Captain Roy Voris graduated from Salinas Junior College in 1939.
-He entered the Navy in 1941 and by February 1942, he was commissioned an ensign and designated a naval aviator.
+Born on , he entered the U.S. Navy in 1941 and by February 1942, he was commissioned an ensign and designated a naval aviator.

 During his first deployment in World War II, Captain Voris flew the Grumman F4F "Wildcat" from the aircraft carrier Enterprise.
 In his following cruise, he flew Grumman F6F "Hellcats" from Guadalcanal in support of the First Marines and from the carriers Enterprise and Hornet.